No, French Bulldogs cannot eat almonds, even if your French Bulldog has consumed an almond or two before and felt normal.

 Alternatives to Almonds For French Bulldogs?

-Almonds contain heart-healthy omega–3 fatty acids that are beneficial to your French Bulldogs joints, skin, and coat, but there are other omega–3 fatty acid-rich foods that are much safer for your Frenchie to consume.
+Almonds contain heart-healthy omega–3 fatty acids that are beneficial to your French Bulldogs joints, skin, and coat.
+Still, omega–3 fatty acid-rich foods are much safer for your Frenchie to consume.

 Moderation is essential when it comes to any food in your French Bulldog’s diet.
 Even peanut butter is high in calories and must be used sparingly.
 In addition to your French Bulldogs daily meal intake, remember to be conservative with the number of treats you give them.

 The simple answer is that almonds can be harmful to your French Bulldog.
-Even though almonds are not toxic in small amounts, it is safer to keep them out of your Frenchies regular diet.
+Even though almonds are not toxic in small amounts, keeping them out of your Frenchies’ regular diet is safer.

 Because of the high-fat content of these nuts, your dog is at risk of pancreatitis and gastrointestinal upset.
 Trying to feed them to your French Bulldog is not worth the risk to their health.